 The much anticipated California Consumer Privacy Act (CCPA) took effect Jan.
-1 of 2020, with enforcement beginning on July 1, 2020.
+1 of 2020, with business compliance enforcement beginning on July 1, 2020.

 The new law recognizes several rights that consumers have regarding their personal data.
 According to the law, consumers have the: